Edith Covensky

 Selected publications

-Please refer to the CV for the list of publications both for books and individual poems.
-Covensky has published to date 35 poetry books in Hebrew, Hebrew/English, Hebrew/Arabic/English, Hebrew/French, Romanian and Spanish.
+Please refer to the CV for the list of publications, both books and individual poems.
+To date, Covensky has published 36 poetry books in Hebrew, Hebrew/English, Hebrew/Arabic/English, Hebrew/French, Romanian, and Spanish.

 Courses taught by Edith Covensky